A very decorative pair of antique cast iron chairs with high backs

 Description

 Many styles characterize antique furniture, but a few key ones can be distinguished.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Attributes / Details